-First Environment holds UKAS accreditation to EN ISO/IEC 17020:2012 for undertaking Re-inspection, Management and Refurbishment and Demolition Surveys for asbestos in domestic, commercial and industrial premises.
+First Environment is a UKAS accredited Inspection Body to EN ISO/IEC 17020:2012 for undertaking Re-inspection, Management and Refurbishment and Demolition Surveys for asbestos in domestic, commercial and industrial premises.

 From single premises to extensive property portfolios our survey team has extensive experience in assisting clients to locate the asbestos containing materials that may be present.